Uganda Martyrs University School of Medicine: Location

 The school's campus is located on Nsambya Hill, in southern Kampala, Uganda's capital and largest metropolis, approximately 5 km, south of the central business district of the city.
 The school is housed on the premises of St. Francis Hospital Nsambya, a faith based not-for-profit hospital owned by the Roman Catholic Archdiocese of Kampala.
 The coordinates of the school are:0°18'06.0"N 32°35'07.0"E (Latitude:0.301667; Longitude:32.585289).

 Overview

-UMU School of Medicine is the school of medicine of Uganda Martyrs University, with headquarters at Nkozi, Mpigi District.
-Established in 2010, the school is headed by the Dean.
+UMU School of Medicine, the school of medicine of Uganda Martyrs University, was established in 2010.
+Its headquarters is in Nkozi, Mpigi District.
 The current dean is Professor Paul D'Arbela.
 The clinical teaching disciplines of the medical school are integrated with St. Francis Hospital Nsambya, a 540-bed community hospital owned by the Roman Catholic Archdiocese of Kampala and is administered by the Little Sisters of St. Francis.